zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    .. note:: The login analyzer depends on a set of script-level variables that
       need to be configured with patterns identifying login attempts.
-This configuration has not yet been ported over from Bro 1.5 to Bro 2.x, and the analyzer is therefore not directly usable at the moment.
+This configuration has not yet been ported, and the analyzer is therefore not directly usable at the moment.

-   .. todo:: Bro's current default configuration does not activate the protocol
+   .. todo:: Zeeks's current default configuration does not activate the protocol
-      analyzer that generates this event; the corresponding script has not yet been ported to Bro 2.x.
+      analyzer that generates this event; the corresponding script has not yet been ported.
 To still enable this event, one needs to add a call to :zeek:see:`Analyzer::register_for_ports` or a DPD payload signature.